jgrassler/talks/magnum-debugging-101/lightning/main.md

 # VMs Run Container Friendly OS Image

 First of all, the VMs run a container friendly operating system image.
-That may be our own OpenSUSE Kubernetes image, Fedora Atomic, CoreOS or Ubuntu Mesos.
+That may be our own OpenSUSE Kubernetes image (which we are still in the process of pushing upstream), Fedora Atomic, CoreOS or Ubuntu Mesos.
 That image should have all or at least most packages required for running the requested container orchestration engine already installed and Magnum will mostly only configure them.

 ![VMs Run Container Friendly OS Image](img/magnum_architecture_9.PNG)